Zhangjt9317/jtzcode/source/_posts/TS-Design-Patterns.md

 tags:
 ---

-Several design patterns and TS implementaion will be shown here:
+In this article I will show TS design patterns and implementaions:

 [reference](https://refactoring.guru/design-patterns/typescript)